hophiphip/ping-app/README.md

 ## Packaging for Production

-To package apps for the local platform:
+To package app for the local platform:

 ```shell
 npm run package